gireeshcse/gireeshcse.github.io/blog/cs/dataengineering.md

 #### Extraction

 * Extracted data sets come from a source into a staging area
-* Staging area acts as a buffer b/w the data warehouse and he source data.
+* Staging area acts as a buffer b/w the data warehouse and the source data.
 * Staging area is used for data cleansing and organisation.

 #### Transformation